 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your HVAC system is an important appliance with a limited lifetime.
-Depending on use, with proper maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the top reasons for earlier replacement HVAC systems ahead of end of average life expectancy.
+Depending on use, with regular maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to install a new one.
+However, poor maintenance is one of the primary reasons for earlier replacement HVAC systems ahead of end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to break the bank.
-Often we have special offers in your local area that you can use to justify your next Starbucks run.
+If you’re wondering how much a furnace tune up costs, you can rest easy knowing it’s not going to break the bank.
+Sometimes we have special offers in your local area that you can take advantage of.

-It’s preferable to take action now and be prepared than to regret it during the coldsnap of the century when your furnace gives up with a sad cough.
+It’s preferable to take action now and be prepared than to regret it during the middle of winter when your furnace gives up with a sad cough.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.